EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

   <figcaption>Akash Gharu (in soft-focus!) at the start of Index Labs' first internal tech conference.</figcaption>
 </figure>

 [Akash Gharu](https://www.linkedin.com/in/akash-gharu/) had recently joined Index Labs as CTO, and was pumped full of ambition (if you've spoken to him, you'll know he's a force of nature) to help take Index Labs to the next level.
 He was absolutely determined that engineering culture was the top priority, as it is crucial to being able to hire the best talent.
-The company already had a successful product and well-functioning development organisation, and Akash invited EngineerBetter to help identify any blindspots or 'unknown unknown' improvements that could be made.
+The company already had a successful product and well-functioning development organisation, and Akash invited EngineerBetter to help identify any blindspots or 'unknown unknowns' improvements that could be made.

 We were asked to help take part in the first IndexLabs internal tech conference, which brought together their distributed team for meetings, talks, pizza and drinks.
 EngineerBetter chatted to engineers, testers, product people and more, delivered presentations and facilitated group discussions.